-Pool House Community Primary School is committed to recording all matters relating to the welfare of children in a relevant format.
+St Joseph's Catholic Primary School is committed to recording all matters relating to the welfare of children in a relevant format.
 We therefore ensure that:

-- DSLs will create and maintaining accurate safeguarding records - There is an agreed format for reporting all matters relating to child wellbeing, from an early help requirement to a disclosure of abuse - ALL staff use the agreed format for passing on concerns - Concerns should be factual and evidence based - Concerns should be written in ink, signed and dated using the CPOMS system - Concerns should be passed directly to the DSL - ALL concern logs will be kept electronically on CPOMS - A pupil will have an individual safeguarding file when there has been a number of concerns, an offer of Early Help or the family is, or has been at Level 2 or above on the Continuum of Need - DSLs will record all discussions, decisions and rationale behind decisions and sharing of information in the child's records

-- DSLs will record evidence of child's wishes, professional challenge, offers of early help and multi-agency working When individual pupils are discussed during staff meetings, such as supervision, staff updates or risk assessments etc. pupil information should be anonymised or stored in a secure manner - All safeguarding records will be stored securely in a locked room/cabinet in the DSL Office or on CPOMS - Only DSLs and other named staff will have access to safeguarding records - A pupil's safeguarding file will be transferred, in its entirety, to the educational establishment where the child moves to, unless there is ongoing legal action - The safeguarding file will be sent securely to the DSL at the receiving school - A receipt will be obtained at time of transfer and the responsibility for the safeguarding records will pass to the receiving school - The educational establishment where the pupil attends at statutory school leaving age (18) will securely retain the safeguarding records until the child's 25th birthday.
+- DSLs will create and maintaining accurate safeguarding records - There is an agreed format for reporting all matters relating to child wellbeing, from an early help requirement to a disclosure of abuse via CPOMS. - ALL staff use the agreed format for passing on concerns - Concerns should be factual and evidence based - Concerns should be recorded electronically using CPOMS with all relevant information formally included so that it can be used as evidence in a court of law if necessary. - Concerns should be passed directly to the DSL - ALL concern logs will be kept either in whole school safeguarding files or in an individual pupil safeguarding file or electronically via CPOMS. - A pupil will have an individual safeguarding file when there has been a number of concerns, an offer of Early Help or the family is, or has been at Level 2 or above on the Continuum of Need - DSLs will record all discussions, decisions and rationale behind decisions and sharing of information in the child's records - DSLs will record evidence of child's wishes, professional challenge, offers of early help and multi-agency working When individual pupils are discussed during staff meetings, such as supervision, staff updates or risk assessments etc. pupil information should be anonymised or stored in a secure manner - All safeguarding records will be stored securely, electronically, and accessed via two factor authentication for DSLs. - Only DSLs and other named staff will have access to safeguarding records - A pupil's safeguarding file will be transferred, in its entirety, to the educational establishment where the child moves to, unless there is ongoing legal action - The safeguarding file will be sent securely to the DSL at the receiving school - A receipt will be obtained at time of transfer and the responsibility for the safeguarding records will pass to the receiving school - The educational establishment where the pupil attends at statutory school leaving age (18) will securely retain the safeguarding records until the child's 25th birthday.
 Safeguarding records will then be destroyed securely - School will seek advice from legal services and/or Schools Safeguarding Officers if any staff are unclear about any aspects of safeguarding record keeping.